 Abilene is very fortunate to have some great swimming pools.
 Here's a list of awesome pools for you to cool off in, during the dog days of summer.

-The aquatic center features two awesome slides.
+The aquatic center features awesome slides.
 One is the 'Big Green Monster', while the second slide is called 'Big Blue'.
-The new updated pool includes a lazy river and a beach-like pool they call ‘Stingray Bay'.
+The pool includes a kiddie pool, a lazy river and a beach-like pool, called 'Stingray Bay'.